-Generation of Training Graph We consider an algorithm which is particularly tailored for exhaustive and exhaustive cumulative codes.
-Let F be the set of all classifiers f of a specific length l, which is successively decreased from k down to k.
-For each pair k is determined and eventually integrated into the graph.
-Then, these classifiers are marked as processed (seen k is and are not considered in the following steps of the generation algorithm.
-Level k is decreased and the algorithm repeats.
+We consider an algorithm which is particularly tailored for exhaustive and exhaustive cumulative codes.
+Let F be the set of all classifiers f of a specific length l, which is successively decreased from k down to 2.
+For each pair $(f_i, f_j) \in F \times F$ the maximal common subclassifier f_s is determined and eventually integrated into the graph.
+Then, these classifiers are marked as processed (seen(f) = 1) and are not considered in the following steps of the generation algorithm.
+Level lis decreased and the algorithm repeats.
 The processed classifiers can be ignored, because for the systematic codes (exh. and exh. cumulative) all potential subclassifiers can be constructed using its immediate subclassifiers.
 This algorithm does not find all edges for random codes or general codes, but only for their inherent systematic code structures.
 For the sake of efficiency and also considering that we employ a greedy Steiner Tree Solving procedure afterwards, we neglect this fact.